 The finished size is also completely up to you.
 (My piece shown is 8"x7" without the string.)

 - Finished embroidery

 - Wooden dowel (width of your finished piece + 1")

 - Twine or string

-- Medium-weight fusible interfacing (.25" smaller than your finished piece on each side)
+- Light to medium-weight iron-on fusible interfacing (.25" smaller than your finished piece on each side)